 How Crypto Is Taxed in Australia

 The Australian Taxation Office (ATO) treats cryptocurrency as a CGT asset.
 When you sell, swap, spend, or gift crypto, it triggers a capital gains tax (CGT) event.
 Crypto gains are included in your assessable income and taxed at your marginal rate.
-If you held the asset for more than 12 months, you may be eligible for the 50% CGT discount.
+If you held the asset for more than 12 months, a CGT discount may be available after capital losses, subject to the verified individual eligibility inputs.

 CGT discount for long-term holds

-- FIFO cost basis: We use First In, First Out to match each sale to the earliest available purchase lot.
-The holding period is calculated from the acquisition date of each matched lot.
+- FIFO software assumption: We use First In, First Out to match each sale to the earliest available purchase lot.
+The ATO does not prescribe universal FIFO; review whether the parcel allocation is supported by your complete records.

-- Personal use asset exemption: Crypto acquired for under $10,000 and used to purchase goods or services for personal use may be exempt from CGT.
+- Personal use asset exemption: Crypto acquired for A$10,000 or less and used to purchase goods or services for personal use may be exempt from CGT.
 This exemption does not apply to crypto held as an investment.

 - Crypto-to-crypto swaps: Swapping one token for another is a CGT event.
 The proceeds are the fair market value of what you received at the time of the swap.

-- FX conversion: All values are converted to Australian dollars (AUD) using historical daily exchange rates from the ECB.
+- FX conversion: Foreign-currency values are converted to Australian dollars using historical daily rates from Reserve Bank of Australia table F11.1, with the latest prior published observation for weekends and holidays.

 Australian financial year and deadlines